alaasmagi/alaasmagi/README.md

 # Introduction
-I'm a passionate software developer who completed a Bachelor's degree with a focus on software and web development and I'm currently pursuing a Master's degree in Computer Science, specializing in software architecture, artificial intelligence, machine learning and IT management.
+I'm a passionate software developer who completed a Bachelor's degree with a focus on software and web development.
+I'm currently pursuing a Master's degree in Computer Science, specializing in software architecture, artificial intelligence, machine learning, and IT management.

 # My Story